Phone number capture form

-The phone number capture form is a template available in the drag-and-drop editor for in-app messages.
-Use this template to collect users’ phone numbers and grow your SMS and WhatsApp subscription groups.
+The SMS and WhatsApp sign-up forms are templates available in the drag-and-drop editor for in-app messages.
+Use these templates to collect users’ phone numbers and grow your SMS and WhatsApp subscription groups.

 Minimum SDK versions